-Loyalty programmes incentivise regular and repeat business across the hospitality industry.
+Loyalty programmes incentivise regular and repeat business across the hospitality industry and are a key marketing tactic.
 When implemented well, a loyalty scheme will encourage customers to choose your brand over others, increasing spend and giving the feeling of value and exclusivity.

 Not sure where to start?
 Consider each of these points which can help guide you towards creating a successful loyalty scheme, incentivising future business and returning customers:

 When creating your programme, it is important to understand your customers’ preferences.
 An enormous 77% of British adults are members of at least one loyalty scheme, making this a popular method of increasing dedication to brands.
 In fact, 72% believe loyalty programmes are a great way for brands and businesses to reward customers, while 59% believe every brand should have one.